solo-io/supergloo/docs/content/getting_started/enterprise.md

 kubectl get virtualmesh -n gloo-mesh virtual-mesh -oyaml
 ```

-The Virtual Mesh status will be "Accepted" when your meshes are configured for multicluster traffic.
+After a few moments the Virtual Mesh status will be "Accepted", indicating your meshes are configured for multicluster traffic.

 ```
 ...